ItsDuy/Project1-Whack_a_zombie/README.md

 ---

 ## License
-For learning/non‑commercial use (adjust as you like).
+For learning/non-commercial use (adjust as you like).

-Have fun! 🎯